Stefanough/SFA_BLG/source/notes/middleman.html.markdown

    * Can view site at `stefanarmijo.com` but as soon as I visit `www.stefanarmijo.com` I get an error.
-      * Solved! created *two* aliases for my single hosted zone in route 53.
+      * Solved! created *two* aliases in my hosted zone in route 53.
 One for `stefanarmijo.com` and ond for `www.stefanarmijo.com`.

 Notes: